 Grease and line a 20cm square loose bottomed tin.
 Press the cereal bar mixure into the tin.
 Then bake in the oven for 20 minutes.

 What are these pumpkin cereal bars like?

-I added milk chocolate chips as we prefer milk chocolate and they also add extra sweetness.
-The breakfast bars themselves are not very sweet and if you use plain chocolate then you may need a little more of whatever sweetener you choose to use.
+They are a little sweet but not too sweet.
+I use milk chocolate chips as my family prefer milk chocolate but do bear in mind that it is sweeter than dark chocolate.
+If you use plain chocolate then you may need a little more of whatever sweetener you choose to use.

-Although I only used 50g of desiccated coconut, the cereal bars had a lovely coconut flavour.
-If I'd used coconut oil, it would have made them even more coconutty, which is definitely something I want to try next time!
+Although I only add 50g of desiccated coconut, the cereal bars have a lovely coconut flavour too.
+Another option would be to use coconut oil, which would make them even more coconutty and is definitely something I want to try soon!

 Could you adapt these pumpkin Cereal bars?

 These cereal bars are very easy to adapt to suit your tastes.
 You can swap in other nuts or seeds instead of the pecans.
 You could also swap the agave nectar for honey or maple syrup.I just really like agave nectar as it doesn't crysalise in the jar like honey tends to do if you don't use it quickly enough.
 Of course, if you use honey then they won't be vegan.

 If you can't get a pumpkin then a butternut squash will work just as well.
 I used homemade pumpkin puree made by roasting then pureeing a pumpkin.
 You could do exactly the same with a squash.
 Just make sure there aren't any blackened bits on it before you blend it.

 You can buy canned pumpkin puree and of course feel free to use that as a substitute.
 Just bear in mind that sometimes it can be sweetened so if you use a tin, try to get an unsweetened one.
 Otherwise the pumpkin bars will be a lot sweeter and of course not quite so healthy!